La Belle Excentrique: History

 The June 14, 1921 premiere of Caryathis' one-woman show at the Colisée was well received.
-One critic noted of her work on La belle, "It seems that what unfolds before our eyes is not ballet, but one of the nightmarish visions of Baudelaire or Edgar Allan Poe."
+One critic noted of her work on La Belle, "It seems that what unfolds before our eyes is not ballet, but one of the nightmarish visions of Baudelaire or Edgar Allan Poe."
 In July 1921 the program moved to Paul Poiret's fashionable garden theatre L'Oasis, where Satie made a single guest appearance conducting his music.
-He had not led an orchestra since his early days at Le Chat Noir and was visibly nervous; by the end of the performance, which lasted no more than 15 minutes, he was drenched in sweat.
+He had not led an orchestra since his early days at Le Chat Noir and appeared to be nervous; by the end of the performance, which lasted no more than 15 minutes, he was drenched with sweat.
 He never conducted again.

 The original orchestral score and Satie's reduction for piano 4-hands were published by Éditions de La Sirène in 1922.
-An arrangement of three of the numbers for solo piano (excluding the Cancan Grand-Mondain) also exists.
+An arrangement of three of the numbers for solo piano (excluding the Cancan grand-mondain) also exists.

 Caryathis became so identified with her role that she later titled her autobiography The Joys and Sorrows of an Eccentric Beauty.
 In it she recalled how, in the early summer of 1925, she decided to quit the stage and consigned all the mementos of her career to a fire in her backyard.
-Her costume for La belle had just started to burn when she received a telegram from composer Georges Auric that Satie was terminally ill in a Paris hospital.
+Her costume for La Belle had just started to burn when she received a telegram from composer Georges Auric that Satie was terminally ill in a Paris hospital.
 She rushed to his bedside for a final reunion, and he died not long afterwards.
 "Satie appeared not to care about others," she reminisced, "but he had a kind heart, even if it was, certainly, intolerant of stupidity, which he dealt with by irony...His existence was governed by music and his whole life sacrificed to the toil of inspiration and to the pursuit of true knowledge."

-Like much of Satie's music, La belle excentrique slipped into obscurity until after World War II.
+Like much of Satie's music, La Belle Excentrique slipped into obscurity until after World War II.
 His earliest biographers, Pierre-Daniel Templier (1932) and Rollo H. Myers (1948), found it superficial.
 It was first heard in England on June 14, 1949, with Constant Lambert conducting the London Symphony Orchestra in a broadcast for the BBC Third Programme.
 Pianists Francis Poulenc and Jacques Février made the first commercial recording of the piece in 1959 (Musidisc).
-Since then the piano duet version has been more frequently performed, though La belle remains one of Satie's lesser-known compositions.
+Since then the piano duet version has been more frequently performed, though La Belle remains one of Satie's lesser-known compositions.